 What are the biggest travel concerns for passengers?

-In June 2020, the European Center for Disease Control issued a 37-page guidance report covering the “Operational guidelines for the management of air passengers and aviation personnel.”
-The report covers suggested safety protocols for the entire travel experience–from airport to aircraft.
+In June 2020, the European Center for Disease Control issued a 37-page report, the “Operational guidelines for the management of air passengers and aviation personnel.”
+The report covers suggested safety protocols for the entire travel experience – from airport to aircraft.

 For the sake of this article, we will only be looking at the Risk Assessment Guidance for Infectious Diseases transmitted on Aircraft (RAGIDA) that pertains to onboard passenger management.

-According to its guidelines, RAGIDA suggests that all airlines distribute information to their inflight passengers that covers how the airlines cover these six areas:
+According to its guidelines, RAGIDA suggests that all airlines distribute information to their in-flight passengers that covers how the airlines are dealing with these six areas:

 Before the COVID-19 pandemic, it was only in rare cases of in-cabin odours that passengers would even think about the cabin air that they were breathing.
 However, it is safe to say that people are far more acutely aware of the air around them, and its potential for carrying airborne and surface pathogens and particulates.